Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Results

-The performance of \modified{single-center-training} model is displayed in the top part of Tab.\,\ref{Tab:PerformanceTable}, where neither models nor raw data were shared.
+{\textbf{Single-center training:}} \modified{The single-center training performances of UKER and UCSF models with respect to training data amount are displayed in Fig.\,\ref{Fig:PerformanceOverDataAmount}(a) and (b), respectively.
+They demonstrate the advantage of F2 over F1 as a BM detection metric.} The detailed performance of all the single-center-training models is displayed in the top part of Tab.\,\ref{Tab:PerformanceTable}.
 The UKER model achieves a relatively high lesion-wise sensitivity and precision, potentially due to the high image quality, low metastasis density, and a large number of training volumes.
-The UCSF model achieves a similar sensitivity, but with a slightly lower precision. \modified{The Stanford model achieves a low sensitivity, due to the small number of training patients.} In contrast, the NYU and BraTS models achieved low precision values on their respective test data, which could be ascribed to their low axial slice resolution.

-As the USZ dataset includes metastases of leptomeningeal origin near cortical surfaces and meninges, the trained model predicted many false positive metastases (5.1 metastases per patient on average) outside the brain region, e.g., Fig.\,\ref{Fig:BMIdentificationExamples}(b) and Fig.\,\ref{Fig:BMIdentificationExamples}(e).
+The UCSF model achieves a similar sensitivity, but with a slightly lower precision.
+The Stanford model achieves a low sensitivity, due to the small number of training patients.
+In contrast, the NYU and BraTS models achieved low precision values on their respective test data, which could be ascribed to their low axial slice resolution.
+As the USZ dataset includes metastases of leptomeningeal origin near cortical surfaces and meninges, the trained model predicted many false positive metastases outside the brain region, e.g., Fig.\,\ref{Fig:BMIdentificationExamples}(b) and Fig.\,\ref{Fig:BMIdentificationExamples}(e).
 This behavior is only observed for models trained from the USZ dataset, but serves as a good indicator of model performance and knowledge transferability.
-Such false positive metastases can be simply removed with binary brain masks (no brain masks were used in the input data in this work to save computation), and the precision is improved from 0.367 to 0.776.
+Such false positive metastases can be simply removed with binary brain masks, and the precision is improved from 0.367 to 0.776.

-The \modified{single-center training} performances of UKER and UCSF models with respect to training data amount are displayed in Fig.\,\ref{Fig:PerformanceOverDataAmount}(a) and (b), respectively. \modified{With limited training data, the model tends to focus on obvious, large metastases.
-As the training data expands, the model learns from a broader spectrum of examples and starts to detect challenging, small metastases.
-Therefore, with the increase of training data, precision oscillates (for UKER) or drops (for UCSF).} In contrast, sensitivity increases monotonically for both UKER and UCSF.
-As a result, F2 scores increase monotonically for both UKER and UCSF, whereas the F1 score for UCSF oscillates.
-Therefore, in this work, we choose F2 as the main detection metric instead of F1.
-With the increasing amount of training data, the contouring accuracy of true positive metastases increases monotonically.